 One of the reasons it fits so well with other dishes is that it is savory rather than sweet.

 Toum is native to Lebanon and is a staple in Middle Eastern cuisine.
-Those who love Shawarma know that the two often go together.
-That’s not all you can eat it with though; Toum goes well with chicken, beef and vegetables.
+Those who love Shawarma know that the two are a match made in heaven.
+That’s not all you can eat it with though; Toum goes particularly well with chicken, beef and vegetables as well.
+Customers at Tahinis come regularly to just order the Garlic Sauce on its own

 To make it at home, all you need is fresh garlic, oil, salt and lemon juice.
 You might opt to grind it by hand but a food processor will work just as fine.
 Add the oil and lemon juice last, in small measures at a time.
 This will ensure that the mix is just right and that you arrive at the consistency you desire.
 Some chefs advise using a mildly flavored oil like canola oil so that there is no competition between the garlic and the oil.

-If you are a fan of coriander or cilantro then Zhoug is the dip for you.
-Like Tahini, the ingredients, which include hot peppers, garlic, black pepper and cardamom, are mixed with olive oil.
-Zhoug is easily identifiable by its green colour, but in some parts of the world, there is a red version made by using red peppers.
+If you are a fan of eggplant and Tahini then Baba Ganoush is the dip for you.
+Like Tahini, the ingredients, which include fire roasted eggplant, garlic, black pepper, salt, lemon and Tahini.
+Baba Ganoush is easily identifiable by its hummus like colour with a chunkier texture because of the eggplants, but in some parts of the world, there are different coloured versions made by adding red peppers & other vegetables.

-You can also add zhoug to your marinade and give meats that extra kick.
-Plus, if made at home, it can keep for 7 days in the fridge so you don’t have to make a new batch every day.
+You can also add Baba Ganoush to your marinade and give meats that extra kick.
+Plus, if made at home, it can keep for 14 days in the fridge so you don’t have to make a new batch every day.

 Like most of the dips and sauces, hummus doesn’t dictate the dishes you can eat it with.
 Eat hummus as a veggie dip, as a sauce with pasta, as a dip for chips and of course as a spread for your Shawarma.